 Paul gained a first-class honours degree in Electronic Engineering from the University of Glasgow, and also holds a Diploma in Company Direction from Durham University Business School.

-Joshua Fisher—Chief Information Officer
+Joshua Fisher, Chief Information and Delivery Officer

 Joshua was appointed Chief Information Officer for the Rail Safety Standards Board (RSSB) in 2020.